Rapptz/discord.py/docs/api.rst

 .. function:: on_message_edit(before, after)

-    Called when a message receives an update event.
+    Called when a :class:`Message` receives an update event.
 If the message is not found in the :attr:`Client.messages` cache, then these events will not be called.
     This happens if the message is too old or the client is participating in high traffic guilds.
 To fix this, increase the ``max_messages`` option of :class:`Client`.